freemansoft/ESP8266/LinkSprite-R1/README.md

 * 6 Digital I/O pins
 * 1 Analog Input pin

-The arduino pinout and ESP8266 pin mapping can be forund on [github](https://github.com/pcduino/LinkNodeD1/blob/master/variants/linknoded1/pins_arduino.h)
+The Arduino pinout and ESP8266 pin mapping can be found in [pins_arduino.h on github](https://github.com/pcduino/LinkNodeD1/blob/master/variants/linknoded1/pins_arduino.h)
 The Arduino pin naming convention doesn't make sense in this context.
-It is simpler to just refer directly to the ESP8266 pin number itself
+It is simpler to just refer directly to the ESP8266 pin number itself.
+The following table shows both representations.

 |GPIO	 |Fcn   |Alt Fcn |Arduino pin|
 |--------|------|--------|-----------|